LukasKraehling/CR10S_PRO_V2-Red_Dragon_Skin/README.md

 - Enjoy the futuristic new look ! :)

 ## Notice
-I removed the original Chinese Translation-Screens, if someone wants to port the Chinese Screens, feel free to contribute :)
+- I removed the original Chinese Translation-Screens, if someone wants to port the Chinese Screens, feel free to contribute :)
+- I removed the starup melody too because it was inappropriate for this cool machine